DigiTempReader/pi-logger/README.md

 * Update the paths in _systemd/pi-logger-create-graphs.service_ and _systemd/pi-logger-create-gatherer.service_ to point to where you have the source checked out.
-* Update the GPIO pin number in _systemd/pi-logger-create-graphs.service_.
-See http://pinout.xyz/ to look up the pin number.
+* Update the GPIO pin number and sensor type in _systemd/pi-logger-create-graphs.service_.
+See http://pinout.xyz/ to look up the pin number required by wiringPi.
 * `sudo make install`
 * Symlink the _web_ directory somewhere into your web root